About Zone Light Meter

 Local-first and private

 There is no account.
 There is no cloud sync.
 There are no third-party trackers.
 Every reading, every roll, every shot you log lives in a database on your phone, which you can export to CSV at any time.
 The app works fully offline.
-The website you are reading right now does not run analytics either.
+The website you are reading uses cookie-free Cloudflare Web Analytics for aggregate page counts only; the privacy page has the full story.

 The documentation